-• You should check that the backrest has engaged properly in position after the loop is released.

-• The locking system loops on the seats may not, for reasons of safety, be used to secure any items.
+- You should check that the backrest has engaged properly in position after the loop is released. - The locking system loops on the seats may not, for safety reasons, be used to secure any items. ■

 Folding the rear seat backrests down